 Celebrating the Patata Tosca in the medieval village of Santa Maria a Monte

-The Fried Potato Festival is one of the most beloved summer events in the Pisan hills.
-Held in the medieval village of Santa Maria a Monte, in the Province of Pisa, Tuscany, it traces its roots back to 1972, when the local committee decided to promote a humble yet iconic local product: the potato.
-Since then, the event has grown into one of the most anticipated gatherings in the lower Valdarno and Cuoio area.
+The French Fry Festival is one of the most beloved summer events in the Pisan hills.
+It takes place in the medieval village of Santa Maria a Monte, in the Province of Pisa, Tuscany.
+Its roots date back to 1972, when a local committee decided to celebrate a humble yet iconic local product: the potato.
+Since then, the event has grown into one of the most anticipated and well-attended festivals in the entire Lower Valdarno and Leather District area.

-The stalls offer two distinct menus: one entirely dedicated to the Patata Tosca, ranging from classic fries to more elaborate recipes, and another showcasing traditional Tuscan dishes.
-A wine bar featuring local wines is also available.
-The stalls open every evening and remain active until late, with tables set up across the squares and gardens of the historic center.
+The stalls offer two distinct menus: one entirely dedicated to the Tosca potato, ranging from classic fries to more elaborate recipes, and another showcasing typical Tuscan cuisine.
+There is also a wine bar featuring local wines.
+The stalls open every evening and remain active until late, with tables set up throughout the squares and gardens of the historic center.

-Each evening features live music and entertainment for all ages: past editions have hosted national artists, comedians, tribute bands, and dance parties.
-The festival also hosts vintage car and motorcycle rallies (Vespa, Harley Davidson, Ape car, and Ciao), pyromusical shows, and the traditional final raffle (tombolone).
+Every evening features live music and entertainment for all ages: past editions have hosted national artists, comedians, tribute bands, and dance music nights.
+The festival also hosts vintage car and motorcycle rallies (Vespa, Harley Davidson, Ape car, and Ciao), pyromusical shows, and the traditional bingo game that closes the festival.

-The festival is also the perfect opportunity to explore the charming medieval village of Santa Maria a Monte, with its characteristic spiral streets, the Carducci House Museum, the Beato Giuntini Museum, and the "La Rocca" Archaeological Park, home to Etruscan and Lombard artifacts.
+The festival is also the perfect opportunity to explore the charming medieval village of Santa Maria a Monte, with its characteristic spiral streets, the Carducci House Museum, the Beata Diana Giuntini Museum, and the "La Rocca" archaeological park, home to Etruscan and Lombard artifacts.
 A journey through history, gastronomy, and tradition in the heart of the most authentic Tuscany.

 The 2026 edition will be held from August 19 to 24, 2026 in the historic center of Santa Maria a Monte (Pisa), with evening openings starting at 7:00 PM.
 The event's classic ingredients are confirmed: frying the Patata Tosca in the giant pan, the two food menus (potato and Tuscan cuisine), the wine bar, and evenings of music and entertainment.